MatthewKsc/VibeTravels-10xdevs-2.0/Client/vibe-travels/src/app/.ai/prd.md

 US-04

 - Title: Prepare a trip request (select one note and parameters)
-- Description: As a signed-in user, I want to select one note and specify days and travelers to define the input for AI plan generation.
+- Description: As a signed-in user, I want to select one note and specify days, travelers, and start date to define the input for AI plan generation.
 - Acceptance criteria:
   - I can select exactly one note for a single request.
-  - Days and travelers accept positive integers or can be left blank.
+  - Days, travelers accept positive integers with start date.
   - Invalid values are rejected with clear messages.

 US-05